decodedsports/DecodedSports.com/dorm/README.md

 # Caveats

-As much as we love DORM, you really should be using a professional, full-featured ORM.
+As much as we love DORM, you really should be using a professional, full-featured ORM for anything but the most simple use cases.

 - [SQLAlchemy](https://www.sqlalchemy.org/)
 - [Django ORM](https://docs.djangoproject.com/en/5.1/topics/db/queries/)
 - [peewee](https://docs.peewee-orm.com/en/latest/)

 Recommend only using DORM for data science and non-production use cases for exploring evolving datasets.

+DecodedSports uses Django ORM for our CMS and production database for anything non-sports related.

 # License